A big thanks to all our recent donors!

 Director of Culture and Outreach

-The daughter of immigrants (Mexico City and Sonora, Mexico), Anna was born in Southern California.
-She moved to Central Point, Oregon with her husband and sons in 1979.
-The family eventually purchased a property and moved to Sams Valley – where Anna raised her 4 sons.
+The daughter of Mexican immigrants from Mexico City and Sonora, Anna was born in Southern California and moved with her husband and sons to Central Point, Oregon in 1979.
+The family later settled in Sams Valley, where Anna raised her four sons.

 Director of Culture and Outreach

-The daughter of immigrants (Mexico City and Sonora, Mexico), Anna was born in Southern California.
-She moved to Central Point, Oregon with her husband and sons in 1979.
-The family eventually purchased a property and moved to Sams Valley – where Anna raised her 4 sons.
+The daughter of Mexican immigrants from Mexico City and Sonora, Anna was born in Southern California and moved with her husband and sons to Central Point, Oregon in 1979.
+The family later settled in Sams Valley, where Anna raised her four sons.

-Prior to her retirement in 2013, Anna worked in the Central Point School District, first at Sams Valley Elementary School, then at Hanby Middle School, and finally Scenic Middle School.
-Early in her career, she assisted Spanish-speaking students at the elementary school.
+Before retiring in 2013, Anna worked in the Central Point School District, beginning at Sams Valley Elementary, then Hanby Middle School, and finally Scenic Middle School.
+Early in her career, she supported Spanish-speaking students, helping them adjust and succeed in the classroom.

-Although Anna grew up speaking Spanish, she rarely spoke it once she moved to Oregon, as she had no close family or friends to speak to in Spanish, and knowing the language was not seen as an asset at that time.
-Although her sons never learned Spanish, she is excited to see several of her many grandchildren, learning the language in the Two-Way Immersion program in Central point.
+Although Anna grew up fluent in Spanish, she spoke it less often after moving to Oregon, when opportunities to use the language were limited and bilingualism was not widely valued.
+Her sons never learned Spanish, but today she is delighted to see several of her grandchildren embracing the language through the district’s Two-Way Immersion program.

-Anna lives with her husband and their two dogs, in Prospect, Oregon.
-She helped to found ENRICH because she has always been a champion of fairness, and she believes that all communities should have access to the resources they need to thrive.
+Anna now lives in Prospect, Oregon with her husband and their two dogs.
+A lifelong advocate for fairness, she helped found ENRICH because she believes every community deserves access to the resources they need to grow and thrive.

 Director of Planning